 Are investment income and capital gains taxed in Peru?
 If so, how?

-Dividends tax rate is 4.1 percent, which is withheld by the company.
+Which is withheld by the company.

 |Other (if applicable)||N/A||N/A||N/A|